 The Autism Project's How-To Toolkit

-Below is a collection of Tip Sheets written to provide you with clear instructions to reference when introducing new supports to your child(ren) or students.
-These "How To Teach" Tip Sheets will guide you to use these important supports with confidence with your child(ren) or students.
+Below is a collection of Tip Sheets written to provide you with clear instructions to reference when introducing new supports.
+These "How To Teach" Tip Sheets will guide you to use these important supports with confidence.

 How-To Information Sheets and Tool Kits